Wiznet/RP2040-HAT-C/examples/tcp_client_over_ssl/README.md

 6. Reset your board.

-7. If the TCP client over SSL example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the SSL server and sending the message.
+7. If the TCP Client over SSL example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the SSL server and sending the message.

 ![][link-see_network_information_of_raspberry_pi_pico_connecting_to_ssl_server_and_sending_message_1]